 Not to mention, you could have to amend your taxes and potentially pay interest or penalties.
-A 2000 study commissioned by the U.S. Department of Labor (DOL) found that between 10 and 30 percent of audited employers misclassified their employees as contractors.
+According to an Economic Policy Institute report, studies of multiple states have shown that 10 to 20 percent of employers misclassify their employees as independent contractors.
 Since employees typically cost companies 25 to 30 percent more than contractors do, you want to be sure you get it right.

-Similarly, the FLSA makes distinctions between exempt employees who aren’t eligible for things like overtime, and nonexempt employees who are.
+Similarly, the FLSA makes distinctions between exempt and nonexempt employees—in other words, those who aren’t eligible for things like overtime and those who are.

 Step 5: Choose a pay period